Diary of a Wimpy Kid: Double Down

 Diary of a Wimpy Kid: Double Down is the eleventh book in the Diary of a Wimpy Kid series by Jeff Kinney.
 The book was unveiled during the 2016 Diary of a Wimpy Kid Virtually Live Event.
 The book was published on November 1, 2016.
-The book's trailer was released on October 17, 2016.
-The book garnered mixed to positive reviews, with critics noting the dip in quality since The Ugly Truth.
-However, the series would go back to its usual critical acclaim in The Getaway.

 Plot

 Greg Heffley talks about how he thinks his life is a reality TV show and that everyone in his life is an actor.
-Later, when his mother, Susan, gives him money for the school book fair, she is disappointed when he buys toys instead of books and believes that Greg can discover new creative talents.
+Later, Greg's mother, Susan, gives him money for the school book fair but ends up disappointed when he buys toys instead of books, because she believes that Greg can discover new creative talents.
 Greg doubts this, recalling times he tried writing poems and failed an advanced placement test.
 He returns to the book fair to buy Spineticklers horror books, which reminds him of Halloween approaching.

 Wanting Halloween candy, Greg enters a contest at school in which students release balloons with letters attached, and the student whose balloon goes the farthest wins a jar of candy corn.
 Most of the balloons released crash into a brand new radio tower, but Greg's balloon rises slower due to his heavy letter and continues on.
-As Greg and his mother formulate a new reading list, his balloon is found by a boy named Maddox, whom Susan finds to be a good role model for him.
-During a playdate at Maddox's house, Greg retrieves his balloon, and realizes that Maddox is not allowed to use electronics and spends his time playing with Legos.
+As Greg and his mother formulate a new reading list, his balloon is found by a boy named Maddox, whom Susan believes could be a good role model for him.
+During a playdate at Maddox's house, Greg retrieves his balloon, and realizes that Maddox is very sheltered and not allowed to use electronics, spending his time playing with Legos.
 Maddox accuses Greg of having stolen one of his Legos (one of the tiny useless blocks, which stuck to Greg's arm without him noticing, which results in his mother frisking Greg), and Susan ends the playdate in disappointment.
 At school, Greg turns in his balloon and wins the candy corn, which is discovered and eaten by the family's pet pig.